Aryan-Kaisth/Decision_Tree_Penguin/README.md

-max_depth (controls tree depth) min_samples_split (minimum samples required to split a node) n_features_to_select (optimal number of features)
+max_depth (controls tree depth) min_samples_split (minimum samples required to split a node) n_features_to_select (optimal number of features) Achieved a final accuracy of 0.94 on the test data.
 4. Model Evaluation & Interpretation
 Accuracy Measurement: Evaluated the best model using cross-validation accuracy.
 Decision Tree Visualization: Plotted the final optimized Decision Tree to interpret decision boundaries.